Shuttl-Tech/terrace.js/README.md

 - [x] Move generators to terrace cli.
 - [ ] Improve flow integration.
 - [ ] Make terrace projects upgradable using the terrace cli.
+- [ ] Compatible with Windows.
+- [ ] Test that it works on Linux Distros.